-Consideration of Prepayment Risk Using the Last-of-Layer Method
+Consideration of Prepayment Risk Using the Portfolio Layer Method

-815-20-25-118A In a fair value hedge of interest rate risk designated under the last-of-layer method in accordance with paragraph 815-20-25-12A, an entity may exclude prepayment risk when measuring the change in fair value of the hedged item attributable to interest rate risk.
+815-20-25-118A In a fair value hedge of interest rate risk designated under the portfolio layer method in accordance with paragraph 815-20-25-12A, an entity may exclude prepayment risk when measuring the change in fair value of the hedged item attributable to interest rate risk.

-Edits to Exhibit C – Specific Hedge Accounting Procedures for Derivatives
+Edits to Exhibit B – Specific Hedge Accounting Procedures for Derivatives

 2. Swaps, Collars, and Forwards (see also discussion in Introduction above):